msatyan/MyNodeC/README.md

 ### Native addon functionalities coved in this example
-This example try to mix and match both N-API and node-addon-api in the same module, such approach provides better choice and flexibility for your native addons project.
+This example try to mix and match both **N-API** and **node-addon-api** in the same module, such approach provides better flexibility for a native addons project.
 - Calling a native function from JavaScript
 - Send data to native function
 - Receive data from native function